GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         popd
         mix phx.digest

-    You may need to adjust the above steps if your app is an umbrella app or if you are using a different toolchain for building assets.
+    You might need to adjust the above steps if your app is an umbrella app or if you are using a different toolchain for building assets.

 2. Ensure artifacts from your local build environment don't leak into the production build.

         mix clean --deps

-3. Now you can build a release using the Docker image.
+3. Build a release using the Docker image.

         docker run --rm -it -v $(pwd):/app hello-builder